guillermo-carrasco/social_ids/CONTRIBUTING.md

 To add your own network:

 1. Create `social_ids/networks/<new_network>.py` and implement the method `get_id(handle)`
-2. Add the new network to the dictionary `NETWORKS` in `social_ids/cli/get_ids.py`.
-Key must be the network name in lowercase and value must be that network's implementation of the `get_id(handle)` method
+2. Add the new network to the dictionary `networks` in `social_ids/cli/get_ids.py`.
+Key must be the network name in lowercase and value must be that network's module implementation
 3. Write tests for the new network and the CLI
 4. Increase the minor version number in `setup.py` .
 That is, for example from 1.0.1 to 1.1.0